mynameisek/whitepaper/README.md

 # White Paper

-This is the Whitepaper of Forbole Blockchain.
+This is the Whitepaper (v 0.1) of Forbole.
+(Draft for comments from community members and subject to change)

 ## Disclaimer
 This Whitepaper and any other documents published in association with this Whitepaper relate to the intended development and use of Forbole.
 They are information purposes only and may be subject to change.